Gai Brodtmann was elected the Member for Canberra on 21 August 2010 and has extensive experience in the public, private and community sectors.

 She was the Chair of the National Policy Committee, which developed the 2011 Australian Labor Party National Platform, Secretary of the Federal Labor Parliamentary Caucus, Chair of the International and Legal Caucus Committee and Secretary of the Status of Women Caucus Committee.

-Gai is patron of the Tuggeranong Bulldogs Junior Football Club, Tuggeranong Netball Association, Kulture Break, Valley FM, IWiN, ACT Boccia and Olympia Judo, an ambassador for Ovarian Cancer Australia and Welcome to Australia and a member of the Centre for Islamic and Arab Studies advisory group.
+Gai is patron of the Tuggeranong Bulldogs Junior Football Club, Tuggeranong Netball Association, Kulture Break, Valley FM, IWiN, ACT Boccia, Olympia Judo and Women in Information and Communication, an ambassador for Ovarian Cancer Australia and Welcome to Australia and a member of the Centre for Islamic and Arab Studies advisory group.

 Gai graduated with a Bachelor of Arts from the Australian National University, a Bachelor of Public Relations from the Royal Melbourne Institute of Technology and a Graduate Certificate in Business from Monash University.